Huzaifa-Arif/Huzaifa-Arif.github.io/README.md

 ##  Ongoing work
 **Project 1: Parameter-Efficient LLM Safety Alignment:** I am developing a lightweight, prefix-based method to steer LLMs towards safe behavior without needing to retrain the entire model.
 By combining Supervised Fine-Tuning (SFT) with Direct Preference Optimization (DPO), this work efficiently instills safety, mitigates toxicity, and can be adapted to prevent demographic bias and PII leakage. *(Manuscript in preparation for ICLR 2026).*

-**Proejct 2: Exposing Association Leakage in LLMs:** I have identified a novel privacy vulnerability, "association leakage," where LLMs can be prompted to reveal sensitive linked information (e.g., a name and its corresponding private data).
+**Project 2: Exposing Association Leakage in LLMs:** I have identified a novel privacy vulnerability, "association leakage," where LLMs can be prompted to reveal sensitive linked information (e.g., a name and its corresponding private data).
 My work introduces a new post-hoc attack that amplifies this leakage by manipulating attention heads at inference time, defining a new threat model for LLM safety audits. *(Manuscript in preparation for ICLR 2026).*

 ## Publications